HL7/cqf-measures/pages/measure-conformance.md

 #### 3.1.0 Must Support
 {: #must-support}

 Certain elements in the profiles defined in this implementation guide are marked as _Must Support_.
-This flag is used to indicate that the element plays an critical role in defining and sharing quality measures, and implementations SHALL understand and process the element.
+This flag is used to indicate that the element plays a critical role in defining and sharing quality measures, and implementations SHALL understand and process the element.

 In addition, because measure specifications typically make use of data implementation guides (e.g. US Core, QI-Core), the implications of the Must Support flag for profiles used from those implementation guides must be considered.